ELINT Interception and Analysis

 $2190 per person

-Following a thorough introduction to core radar concepts, this four-day course course will address key radar parameters used for ELINT, the types of receiver systems used for ELINT collection, emitter locating techniques, basic signal analysis techniques/methods, and the baseline statistics required to properly categorize and log emitters into database systems.
+Following a thorough introduction to core radar concepts, this four-day course will address key radar parameters used for ELINT, the types of receiver systems used for ELINT collection, emitter locating techniques, basic signal analysis techniques/methods, and the baseline statistics required to properly categorize and log emitters into database systems.
 Practical exercises will illustrate the principles involved.
-The four-day course is ideal for those that are working or new in ELINT (be they an analyst or a program manager), as well as those in need of a concise ELINT refresher course.
-This means that Introduction to Intelligence is valuable to managers, engineers and scientists alike, whether just beginning their careers or well into their work in the ELINT field.
+The course is ideal for those that are working in or new to ELINT (be they an analyst or a program manager), as well as those in need of a concise ELINT refresher course.
+This means that Introduction to ELINT is valuable to managers, engineers and scientists alike, whether just beginning their careers or well into their work in the ELINT field.
 A comprehensive set of notes and references will be provided to all attendees.

 Patrick J. Ford, Ph.D., has over 35 years experience in the research, design, development, testing and operation of ELINT and EW systems and databases, coupled with extensive ELINT/EW experience on surface, subsurface and airborne platforms.
 As the Chief Scientist for Erevno Aerospace, he serves as an EW science advisor with the Navy, supporting both manned and unmanned EW systems.
 Pat has been developing and presenting highly dynamic courses and seminars on ELINT and EW topics for over 20 years.